 Suppose that, in addition to the bare facts, you also want to use a copyright-protected form of the research data.
 In that case, you only need to ask the creator for permission if you want to make them public and/or want to reproduce them.
 You do not need to ask permission for a private copy for personal use or study.

 You may also use the right to cite at any time, but you may not cite more than is strictly necessary for your purpose and the name of the author and the source of the quote must be stated.

 How do data archives deal with copyright?

 When Professor X comes forward with data, a data archive assumes that he or she is the owner of the data.
-He or she authorizes the data archive through a licence to make a copy of the data - subject to conditions - available to others.
+He or she authorises the data archive through a licence to make a copy of the data - subject to conditions - available to others.

 How do data archives deal with orphaned data?

-Orphaned data are data of which the owner can no longer be found or has died.
+Orphaned data are data for which the owner can no longer be found or has died.
 If the data is made available in restricted access, the owner must give permission for access.
 And that's difficult when you can't find the owner anymore.
 In the licenses of DANS and 4TU.Centre for Research Data there is an article that data automatically becomes open access when someone dies.
 This is not yet the case with data of which the owner cannot be reached.